-- one planned surgical procedure to reconstruct the nipple - up to two sessions of nipple tattooing.
-After the completion of the first reconstructive surgery, we will also cover: - Two planned fat transfer surgeries.
+- one further planned surgical procedure to the other breast, when it has not been operated on, to improve symmetry. - two planned fat transfer surgeries.
 The fat must be taken from another part of your body and cannot be donated by someone else.
-Fat transfer operations must take place within three years of the first reconstructive surgery. - One planned surgical procedure to remove and exchange implants damaged by radiotherapy treatment for breast cancer.
-The removal and exchange must take place within five years of you completing your radiotherapy treatment. - We will only pay for each of these operations once (or two fat transfer surgeries), regardless of how long you remain a Saga Health Insurance policyholder. - (e) Treatment of varicose veins: one surgical procedure per leg for the lifetime of your policy, for example foam injection (sclerotherapy), ablation or other surgery. - (f) Up to £5,000 towards the cost of an external prosthesis needed following an accident or surgery for a medical condition, provided that: - you had a Saga HealthPlan policy at the time of the accident or surgery that led to the need for a prosthesis and that you have had continuous cover with us ever since; and - all claims are made within 12 months of the amputation or removal of the body part.
+Symmetry and fat transfer operations must take place within three years of the first reconstructive surgical procedure. - one planned surgical procedure to remove and exchange implants damaged by radiotherapy treatment for breast cancer.
+The removal and exchange must take place within five years of you completing your radiotherapy treatment. - if you choose not to have reconstructive surgery following treatment of breast cancer, we will cover the cost of one planned surgical procedure to the unaffected breast to improve symmetry.
+There is no cover for any further reconstructive surgery on either the diseased or the unaffected breast.

+We will only pay for each of these operations once (or two fat transfer surgeries), regardless of how long you remain a Saga Health Insurance policyholder.

+- (e) Treatment of varicose veins: one surgical procedure per leg for the lifetime of your policy, for example foam injection (sclerotherapy), ablation or other surgery. - (f) Up to £5,000 towards the cost of an external prosthesis needed following an accident or surgery for a medical condition, provided that: - you had a Saga HealthPlan policy at the time of the accident or surgery that led to the need for a prosthesis and that you have had continuous cover with us ever since; and - all claims are made within 12 months of the amputation or removal of the body part.